KrabatTilt/FlatMVVM/README.md

 + Supports Wpf net Core projects
 + ViewModel BaseClass implementing INotifyPrypertyChanged and INotifyDataErrorInfo
 + ICommand as DelegateCommand
-+ EventBinding of Commands via System.Windows.Interactivity based TriggerActionCommand
++ EventBinding of Commands via Microsoft.Xaml.Behaviors.Wpf based TriggerActionCommand
 + BindingProxy to access DataContext when not inherited
++ ValueConverter Markup Extension

+### TODO
-+ Binding to readonly DependencyProperties (TODO)
++ Binding to readonly DependencyProperties

 ## Migrate from 1.0.1 to 1.1.0: